rustinmyeye/rustinmyeye/README.md

 - 👋 Hi, I’m @rustinmyeye
 - 👀 I’m interested in different types of cookies
 - 🌱 I’m currently learning things
-- 💞️ I’m looking to collaborate on picking on rero
+- 💞️ I’m looking to collaborate on messing with rero
 - 🖥 I'm bad with computer stuff
 - 📫 How to reach me - ?... telegram or something